Dynamical Programming for off-the-grid dynamic Inverse Problems: Introduction

 Furthermore, it is possible to define the notion of face (and elementary face) of a convex set, which extends the notion of extreme point to higher-dimensional sets.
-We refere to~\cite{dubins_extreme_1962} for more detail.
+We refer to~\cite{dubins_extreme_1962} for more detail.